robert/robert.github.com/_posts/2100-01-01-dont-let-magic-enhancer-for-youtube-slurp-up-your-browsing-history.md

 ### 2. Edit the Chrome extension

 Alternatively, it is trivial to edit the source code of the Magic Enhancer extension so that it doesn't send any of your data back to their servers.
 I assume that doing so is legal; if it isn't then don't do it.
-First, download the source code by running the following commands:
+First, download the source code from the Chrome Store by running the following commands:

 ```bash
 # Credit: https://gist.github.com/paulirish/78d6c1406c901be02c2d